They keep changing. But does it matter? For the last 30 years, when it comes to the public finances, the diet always starts tomorrow.

 Posts by Harry PhibbsFollow @

-The Conservatives lost a seat in South Northamptonshire to the Lib Dems and the Conservatives also lost a seat to an independent in Cherwell.
+The Conservatives lost a seat to Labour in Derbyshire.
+But the Conservatives gained a seat from Labour in Hertsmere.

 As expected, the MSP for Eastwood won decisively, gaining over three-quarters of the vote.

 Hunt is partly judging his own legacy.
 But the Government can still expect him to provide rigorous challenge.

 MPs should be allowed to decide if former Ministers are capable of offering independent scrutiny to their successors.

 If the Daily Telegraph catches a whiff of threatened tax rises, it will offer pretty robust coverage.